Integrating Mobile Solutions into Industrial Environments

 Looking Ahead

-As AI continues to evolve, its impact on software development is set to grow beyond testing.
+With its rapid progress, the impact of AI on software development is expected to go far beyond just testing.
 We’re likely to see AI playing a bigger role in automating other aspects, like code generation, deployment management, and system monitoring—all integrated within an AI-driven DevOps environment.
 This could significantly streamline the development lifecycle, from coding to post-release monitoring.

 Conclusion